jdt/EID.Wrapper/README.md

 This is a quick-and-dirty project that only exposes the data I need to get an old application going with the new cards being issued.
 If you need additional data, open an issue or fork this project and send me a pull request and I'll see if I can get you the data you need.

 ### I keep getting weird exceptions!
 A lot of weird exceptions can pop up when the version of the DLL and the version of Office (32-bit versus 64-bit) do not match.
 If you encounter any errors, make sure that you have installed the correct DLL (x86 for 32-bit Office or x64 for 64-bit Office).
+If you have recently updated the wrapper, make sure to follow the instructions outlined in the 'Updating'-section.

 ### I'm still stuck!
 This DLL has been tested on different combinations of OS and Office and always from clean installations (that is, apart from installing the .NET Framework version 4, the EID Middleware and the Java JRE to test the basic Viewer-applet).
 Despite my best efforts there can still be some problems.
 If you are well and truly stuck with a problem you are welcome to open an issue and we can see about working it out, but I can and will not make any guarantees that this DLL will work for you.